tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Function `_enter2D()`
-Let's add a function in the `platforming_section.gd`, which will prepare everything needed to transport us into the 2D level.
+Let's add a function in `platforming_section.gd` that will prepare everything needed to transport us into the 2D level.

 Add this function to the script:
 ```GDScript